 The company recently celebrated the 25th anniversary of its longstanding Partners in Education program, which encourages employees to volunteer in community schools.
 Our employees work side-by-side with, and under the guidance of, teachers to make sure their time is used in the most effective ways.

-At PPL’s corporate headquarters in Allentown, employee volunteers partner with teachers at four local elementary schools to provide tutoring, student mentoring and other classroom assistance.
-Every year, about 50 employees spend an hour every week during the school year working with a teacher and their class.
+At PPL’s corporate headquarters in Allentown, employee volunteers partner with teachers at local elementary schools to provide tutoring, student mentoring and other classroom assistance.

 Lighting our Community